box/box-python-sdk/README.rst

 The tox tests include code style checks via pep8 and pylint.

-The tox tests are configured to run on Python 2.7, 3.4, 3.5, 3.6, 3.7, and
+The tox tests are configured to run on Python 3.6, 3.7, 3.8, 3.9, 3.10 and
-PyPy (our CI is configured to run PyPy tests on PyPy 4.0).
+PyPy (our CI is configured to run PyPy tests on pypy-3.6, pypy-3.7, pypy-3.8).

 Questions, Bugs, and Feature Requests?